Falieson/planetx-multiple-todos/Readme.md

 $ meteor
 ```

-# Development
+# Dev & Tutorials
 ### Project Structure
-Look at the /docs/  folder
+Start with the `/docs/` folder

 1. Project.md       - Project Current Stage, Plan, History
+1. CommitJournal.md - Message and Notes
+1. Structure.md     - Sketch of final app structure
 1. References.md    - Tutorials and Repos
 1. Environment.md   - Some Regex and Mods from my Env
-1. Structure.md     - Sketch of final app structure
-1. CommitJournal.md - Message and Notes

-### Contributing
+### Tutorials and Learning
+Start with these two files, they are updated every commit

+1. `/docs/Project.md`
+1. `/docs/CommitJournal.md`

 ### Test App